Michael Madsen, 'Reservoir Dogs' and 'Kill Bill' star, dies at 66

-Madsen was found unresponsive in his home in Malibu, California, on Thursday and was declared dead from what appeared to be cardiac arrest, his manager Ron Smith said.
+Madsen was found unresponsive in his home in Malibu, California, on Thursday morning and pronounced dead, Los Angeles County Sheriff's Department Watch Commander Christopher Jauregui said.
+He is believed to have died of natural causes and authorities do not suspect any foul play was involved.
+Madsen's manager Ron Smith said cardiac arrest was the apparent cause.

 Madsen’s career spanned more than 300 credits stretching back to the early 1980s, many in low budget films.
 But his most memorable screen moment may have been the sadistic torture of a captured police officer — while dancing to Stealers Wheel’s “Stuck in the Middle with You” — as Mr. Blonde in 1992’s “Reservoir Dogs.”